Harnessing Exposure and ACT for Healing Trauma

 This approach offers a promising framework for treating post-traumatic stress, with an emphasis on acceptance and growth rather than fear avoidance and control.

 This training offers 2 CE hours if attended live.
-We can only provide CE to those who are present via Zoom for the live sessions.
-However, the sessions will be recorded and available to watch later.
-Registrants may access these recordings at any time for up to nine months after the live training ends.
+We can only provide CE to those who are present via Zoom for the live session.
+However, the session will be recorded and available to watch later.
+Registrants may access these recordings at any time for up to three months after the live training ends.

 Before registering, please review conflict of interest disclosures and complete CE information here.